brendantipp/br_pands_project/README.md

 I used seaborns built in functions Facetgrid and Displot determine if there is a link between the range in sizes and the Sepcies (Category).
 The faceet grid/siplot combination is a very nice way of displaying relationships

-    #then output all varibales individually and save output as png (initially was only going to display two)
+    #then output all variables individually and save output as png (initially was only going to display two)
     for vname in vtypes: #using a for loop to save code lines sns.FacetGrid(df,hue="species",height=4, aspect=2).map(sns.distplot,vname,).add_legend()
         plt.ylabel ("count / numbers") #label y axis